pwa-builder/manifest-previewer/README.md

 --------------|-------------|--------
-`--font-family` | The global font family. | Arial `--windows-font-family` | Font family to use in the Windows previews. | Arial `--ios-font-family` | Font family to use in the iOS previews. | Arial `--font-color` | The global font color. | `#292C3A` `--secondary-font-color` | Color used for the screen descriptions, the "enlarge content" text and disclaimer messages. | `#808080`
+`--font-family` | The global font family. | Arial `--windows-font-family` | Font family to use in the Windows previews. | Arial `--android-font-family` | Font family to use in the Android previews. | Arial `--ios-font-family` | Font family to use in the iOS previews. | Arial `--font-color` | The global font color. | `#292C3A` `--secondary-font-color` | Color used for the screen descriptions, the "enlarge content" text and disclaimer messages. | `#808080`